Find out which countries are welcoming US tourists back - KRDO

 Aruba: All US visitors 15 and older must fill out a health assessment and have a negative Covid-19 test result.
 Aruba has eliminated its list of US states that require extra testing.
 JetBlue passengers can take an at-home, saliva-based test.
 Check the Aruba tourism site for all the specific health requirements.

-Bonaire: It’s possible for US citizens to visit here.
-You must transit through Curaçao (see below) and comply with a host of testing and quarantine protocols.
+Bonaire: You must transit through Curaçao (see below) and comply with a host of testing and quarantine protocols.
 Find out the details on Bonaire’s tourism website.

-Saba (update): This unspoiled island has extensive entry requirements for US citizens, including getting government permission, a negative Covid-19 PCR test result and 10 days of quarantine.
+Saba: This unspoiled island has extensive entry requirements for US citizens, including getting government permission, a negative Covid-19 PCR test result (no more than 120 hours old) and 10 days of quarantine.
 Check the details here.

 Ecuador

-Note: UPDATE: Visitors 11 and older to these sun-kissed islands must have a negative Covid-19 PCR test result no more than five days old before arrival.
-Once you have the negative result, you can apply for a Bahamas Travel Health Visa here, where you must opt in for Covid-19 health insurance.
-You must also take a rapid test on day 5 unless you’re leaving.
-Get updates on the islands’ travel website and on the US Embassy website.
-UPDATE: US citizens must complete an online form and submit it 24 hours before travel, the US Embassy says.
-You must present a valid negative Covid-19 PCR test result, taken within 72 hours of arrival.
-As the US is designated a high-risk country, you must still quarantine at an approved hotel or resort until you get a second test and negative result.
-You must also wear an electronic tracking bracelet.
-Find out more at the Visit Barbados website.